Students entering Fall 2008-2013 have all the same requirements with the following exceptions:

 (b) The student successfully completes a course in which the instructor certifies, upon completion of the course, that the student’s work in the course was a “writing intensive” experience.
 Work will qualify for this designation only if it includes substantial instruction or coaching, and feedback, on writing skills as a central component of the work, apart from any coverage of an area of substantive law.

-(c) The student successfully completes an independent study project that upon its completion is certified by the supervising faculty member to have been a “writing intensive” independent study project.
+(c) The student successfully completes an individual research project that upon its completion is certified by the supervising faculty member to have been a “writing intensive” individual research project.
 Projects will qualify for this designation only if they include substantial coaching and feedback on writing skills as a central component of the project, apart from any coverage of an area of substantive law.

 The course or project must be graded by a faculty member, and receive a grade of “C” or better; or a faculty member must certify to the Registrar that the student’s written work would, if graded, receive a grade of “C” or better.

 ★ Capstone writing experience .
-The student must successfully complete a course or independent study project which, upon its completion, the instructor or supervising faculty member certifies was a “capstone writing” experience for the student.
-Courses and independent study projects will qualify for this designation only if they require a significant written product that involves complex legal analysis and the use of sophisticated writing skills.
+The student must successfully complete a course or individual research project which, upon its completion, the instructor or supervising faculty member certifies was a “capstone writing” experience for the student.
+Courses and individual research projects will qualify for this designation only if they require a significant written product that involves complex legal analysis and the use of sophisticated writing skills.
 The written product must involve a mandatory rewrite after a draft has been reviewed and commented upon by the faculty member grading the written product; the final product must be reasonably responsive to the commentary and criticism received.
 The course or project must be graded by a faculty member and receive a grade of “C” or better.

 This requirement cannot be satisfied by a course, paper, or other experience supervised by an adjunct faculty member without prior approval of the Associate Dean for Academic Affairs.